 This, of course, is total baloney, but you need to know how to fight it.

-The First Step is to Update Your Pleadings First: You need to review your pleadings, your petition, counterpetition, or your response to the other party.
+First: Update Your Pleadings: You need to review your pleadings, your petition, counterpetition, or your response to the other party.
 Look for any place where you may be asking the court to make a best interest determination directly or by reference to statute.
 If you find any, remove them.

 Fourth: Make a plain statement that you expect the court to enforce the federal public policy over any state public policy including the state’s best interest of the child public policy and to fail to do so is a violation of the supremacy clause, [wlm_private “Gold Member”] see Howlett v.
 Rose, 496 US 356, 374 (Supreme Court 1990), (The policy of the federal Act was to be considered the prevailing policy in every state which the state court could not refuse to enforce because of conceptions of impolicy or want of wisdom on the part of Congress in having called into play its lawful powers.)[/wlm_private]

 Sixth: Make a plain statement that failing to act on this federal public policy would be error because it would constitute discrimination against federal rights. [wlm_private “Gold Member”] see Howlett v.
 Rose, 496 US 356, 373 (Supreme Court 1990), (the refusal to hear the FELA action constituted discrimination against rights arising under federal laws… in violation of the Supremacy Clause.)[/wlm_private]

-- *(Always check with an attorney whether you retain one or not, ask for any legal technical information regarding updating pleadings.
+* Always check with an attorney whether you retain one or not, ask for any legal technical information regarding updating pleadings.
 Sometimes changing dates on things can create other consequences so look into that and any other reasons the attorney gives you for or against making changes and amendments to your current pleadings and filings.
 Make sure you use an attorney who is more concerned with protecting constitutional rights than earning blood money from your misery under corrupt state laws.

 # Content of this color is visible to gold members only.